This cells setups the environment when executed in Google Colab.

 Build design matrix

-method to build regressorsto account for signal components from superficial layers use short-distance channel regression: for each long channel the closest short channel is selected.
-From these the channel-wise regressor’short’ is derived.
+In this example, we use short-distance channel regression to account for signal components from superficial layers: for each long channel the closest short channel is selected.
+From these the channel-wise regressor ‘short’ is derived.

 [5]: